syeminpark/syeminpark/README.md

 I'm studying Digital Arts in 'Seoul Institute of The Arts', in South Korea.

-My current interest is HCC(Human-Centered Computing) and I have created media art works that investigates the interactions between Computing Technology, the environment and Human Beings.
+My current interest is HCC(Human-Centered Computing) and I am active in the field of 'media arts'.

 Check My Website For More Info https://syeminpark.com/